 Now, I don’t know about you, but this looks downright scary as a mom.
 I wanted him to handle this on his own, and not come home.
 I suggested he go to Health Services on campus.
 They did not prescribe an antibiotic as I had thought they would.
 They told him to buy some antibiotic cream with lidocaine and keep it covered with a band-aid, and to go to the doctor if it gets worse.
 Now, I am not a doctor, but I feel this looks serious and should require an oral antibiotic.
 I typically like to try essential oils and if they aren’t enough, try medications – but in this instance, I would have requested an oral antibiotic from the start.

 Essential Oil Recommendations

 IF he were home, I would also try some essential oils.
 My choices would be a rollerball blend of Melaleuca and Lavender topped with Fractionated Coconut Oil that he would apply every couple of hours.
-I would also make him a “vitamin” of Tea Tree, Lavender and Oregano (1 drop each) to hopefully prevent the infection from spreading.
+I would also make him a “vitamin” of Tea Tree, Lavender and Oregano (1 drop each) to hopefully prevent spreading.
 My son has not been a fan of essential oils the last couple of years, mainly because he simply doesn’t want to try anything his mom would suggest:) However, he asked me if essential oils would help this.